TheodoroADS/Simple-neural-network-library-in-C/README.md

 * nb_epochs : the number of epochs you want to train the network over

 * values : a pointer to an array containing the data to be passed as the training set.
 This is a 2D array: the first dimension contains each individual example.
-Each example is itself an array containing the values of the input for this example (this values are of the double type).
+Each example is itself an array containing the values of the input for this example (this values are of the float type).
 For example, for the MNIST dataset, each example is an array containing the values for every pixel of the image, and every example is contained in an array.
 This big array is the "values" input parameter.

 * labels : an array containing the label for each example as an integer.
 For the MNIST example, a label would be the digit the image represents as an integer value.